sean-codes/cs-engine/README.md

 ```

 ## Script Loading Options
-Any `.js` files that are required for the project
+Scripts are any `.js` files that are required for the project
 ```js
 /**
 * script load